thnguyen996/hoang-website/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my page!
-I am currently a post-doctoral researcher at [Yonsei University](https://www.yonsei.ac.kr/en_sc/) and will be joining Samsung Electronics as a senior engineer on January, 2024.
+I am currently a post-doctoral researcher at Yonsei University and will be joining Samsung Electronics as a senior engineer specializing in AI/ML applications in January 2024.

+My research interests include:

+- Development of AI/Machine Learning (AI/ML)-assisted design automation
+  software.
-My current research mainly focuses on the development of Artificial Intelligence/Machine Learning (AI/ML)-assisted design automation software and the development of design methodologies for memory designs.
-During my Ph.D., my research was centered on improving the robustness of non-volatile memory-based systems.
-This included work on conventional computer systems, non-von Neumann-based architectures, and deep neural network accelerators.
+- Developing methodologies for memory design, with a focus on non-volatile memory systems.
+- Enhancing the robustness of non-volatile memory-based systems, including work on conventional computer systems, non-von Neumann architectures, and deep neural network accelerators.

+Beyond my research, I am passionate about DIY projects.
+In my free time, I enjoy designing electronic circuits, building robots, developing mobile apps and websites, and writing blogs.
+These activities allow me to apply and expand my technical skills in fun and creative ways.

-Feel free to contact me about my research or anything else <a href="#contact">here</a>.
+Feel free to contact me about my research or for any inquiries.
+You can reach me at <a href="#contact">here</a>.